DamoM73/turtle_vid_tute/lesson_5.md

 draw_poly(size, num_sides)
 ```

-Run the program, and at the prompt, instead of providing a number, provide a word like, for example `dog`
+Run the program, and at the prompt, instead of providing a number, provide a word, for example `dog`.

 This will raise the following error:

 ```
 Traceback (most recent call last):
-  File "<string>", line 17, in <module>
+  File "<string>", line 19, in <module>
 ValueError: invalid literal for int() with base 10: 'dog'
 ```

-This error occurs because in line `17` we are trying to convert the literal (string) `dog` into an integer.
+This error occurs because in line `19` we are trying to convert the literal (string) `dog` into an integer.
 Since `dog` is not a whole number, it causes an error.

-What we need to do is check if the user has entered a whole number before converting it into an integer.
+What we need to do is check that user has entered a whole number before converting it into an integer.

+---

 Create a new file in, enter the code below then save it as **lesson_5_pt_1b.py**.